 BA, Arabic Language and Literature (National Cheng-Chi University, Taiwan)

-My research interests mainly lie at the intersection of historical sociology and international relations, especially with the focus on ideology and its interplay with state foreign policy and more broadly with regional politics through the lens of international social theory.
-These interests relate specifically to two areas of the Middle East and East Asia.
-After submission of my thesis, I am now drafting a postdoctoral project that explores the presence of People Republic of China (PRC) in the Gulf since the 1970s.
+Hsinyen was born and raised in Taiwan.
+Before his MRes (2013) and PhD (2018) in Politics and International Relations at Edinburgh, he completed his BA in Arabic at National Cheng-Chi University (2007) and MA in Political Science at National Chung-Cheng University (2010), Taiwan.
+His research interests mainly lie at the intersection of historical sociology and international relations, especially with the focus on ideology and its interplay with state-society relations, foreign policy and more broadly regional politics through the lens of international social theory.
+These interests relate specifically to two areas- the Middle East (the Gulf) and East Asia (China).

 The Social Drivers of International Relations in the Gulf: Gramsci on the Case of Bahrain and Gulf Alignment 1971-1981

-My PhD project revisits the relationship between ideology and foreign policy in the Middle East, particularly that between Arab nationalism and state regional policy in the Gulf.
+This project revisits the relationship between ideology and foreign policy in the Middle East, particularly that between Arab nationalism and state regional policy in the Gulf.
 It seeks to answer the question: What explains a Gulf Arab state’s policy toward regional alignment in the independence phase?
-In doing so, the thesis explores the specific case of Bahrain between 1971 and 1981, a period in which Bahrain attained its formal independence and then moved towards alignment in the form of the Gulf Cooperation Council (GCC).
-To answer this question, the thesis advances existing explanations in the study of international relations in the Middle East (IRME), especially the Wendtian constructivist approach to norms and identities in the relationship between Arab nationalism and foreign policy.
-Wendtian constructivists claim that shifts in regional norms from ‘Arabism’ to sovereignty allow one to explain foreign policy in the Middle East after 1967.
+In doing so, the project explores the specific case of Bahrain between 1971 and 1981, a period in which Bahrain attained its formal independence and then moved towards alignment in the form of the Gulf Cooperation Council (GCC).
+To answer this question, the project advances existing explanations in the study of international relations in the Middle East (IRME), especially the constructivist approach to norms and identities in the relationship between Arab nationalism and foreign policy.
+The constructivists claim that shifts in regional norms from ‘Arabism’ to sovereignty allow one to explain foreign policy in the Middle East after 1967.
 While such a claim is received uncritically by IRME, the regional policies of individual Gulf Arab states have mostly been examined in this vein and thereby assumed to share some commonalities driven by cultural, sectarian and institutional homogeneity among these states in the region.
-However, this thesis offers an alternative account of it.
-By integrating other histories of Arab nationalism with IRME and conceptualising nationalism as a modern ideology, this thesis argues that internal socio-political dynamics mediate the interplay of ideology and a state’s regional policy.
+However, the project offers an alternative account of it.
+By integrating other histories of Arab nationalism with IRME and conceptualising nationalism as a modern ideology, the project develops a reformulated Gramscian theoretical framework and argues that internal socio-political dynamics mediate the interplay of ideology and a state’s regional policy.
 It further argues that the formation and evolution of Arab nationalism in international relations of the Gulf is best understood beyond norms and identities, and examined under a more historical and sociological scrutiny − taking both colonial history and the process of capitalist formation into consideration.